ryankert01/rss-friend/README.md

 ]
 ```

 3. Until it generate file sussessfully, it will generate a new branch automatically.
-Then, you setup your github page to display the branch `gh-page`.
+Then, you setup your github page to display the branch `gh-pages`.

 It will be display at `https://<github-username>.github.io/rss-friend/<file>`.